haritha-j/ewoNeuralBackend/README.md

 - [x] joint heatmaps
 - [x] limbs part affinity fields
 - [x] tested using rmpe_server_tester.py, found some differences from C++ version, but looks like it is C++ code is buggy
-- [ ] during traning loss is becoming NaN, could use some help finding a bug

 #### How to help